ideyedi/ideyedi/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a software engineer at WeMakePrice and receivce Master degree of Artificial intelligence system at Hanyang university
+I'm a SRE Software Engineer/Developer at WeMakePrice and receivce Master degree of Artificial intelligence system at Hanyang university
 Before, I was Network and Embedded software developer at Ubiquoss

 My research interests include: